-During your employment with a TMRS participating city, you contribute into a TMRS account, and each year TMRS applies 5% interest to the account balance.
+During your employment with a TMRS participating city, you contribute into a TMRS account, and each year TMRS applies 5% interest to your account balance.
 When you stop working for a TMRS participating city, you can either:

-- leave your account balance with TMRS to continue to earn interest, or - withdraw (refund) your personal contributions and the interest credited to your account.
+- leave your account balance with TMRS, where it will continue to earn interest, or - refund your personal contributions and the interest credited to your account.
 Your refund does not include any city matching funds.